I am a therapist and I absolutely love my work.

 I know I don’t have all the answers.

 I’ve indeed read a lot of books and trained with famous experts.
-I provide you with guidance, and I teach you what I know from the gold-standard research.
+I provide you with guidance and teach you what I know from the gold-standard research.

 But none of that compares to the expertise that you bring to the room.
 You are the one who is the expert of your own story.
 I am merely a compassionate bystander.